 Posing in his studio in Mill Valley, California, c.
 1928.

 Tilden Daken (also known as Tilden Dakin; see Signature Styles) was a California Impressionist active during the first three decades of the 20th century.
 He painted en plein air, directly from nature to capture the atmospheric light of the day.
-He is best known for his oil paintings of the California redwoods, the northern and southern regions of the Sierra Nevada Mountains, the rolling hills of Marin and Sonoma counties, and the Channel Islands and Southern California.
-He also painted in Alaska, Oregon, Mexico, Baja California, Hawaii, the South Seas, and the East Coast.
-And unique to any painter of his day, he captured scenes beneath the sea in his “Submarine Studio,” a custom-built diving bell.
-Mostly self-taught, he was a prolific artist, with more than 4000 paintings to his credit.
-His works are held by at least seven museums, he is referenced in more than two-dozen books, and he was captured on film by at least three Hollywood directors.
-Tilden also published autobiographical short stories in the 1920s describing some of his most celebrated adventures: “Experiences in the Rugged West” and “In the Grip of an Octopus.”
+He is best known for his oil paintings of the California redwoods, the Sierra Nevada Mountains, the rolling hills of Marin and Sonoma counties, and the Channel Islands and Southern California.
+He also painted in Alaska, Oregon, Mexico, Baja California, Hawaii, the South Seas, and parts of the East Coast.
+Unique to any painter of his day, he captured scenes beneath the sea in a custom-built diving bell, the “Submarine Studio.”
+Mostly self-taught, he was prolific, with more than 4000 paintings to his credit.
+His works are held by at least eight museums, he is referenced in more than two-dozen books, and he was captured on film by at least three Hollywood directors.
+In the 1920s, he published autobiographical short stories describing some of his most celebrated adventures: “Experiences in the Rugged West” and “In the Grip of an Octopus.”

 Tilden Daken painting in a field near Bootjack, CA in 1931.
-Admirers are his wife Florence (right) and her sister Cora.
+Admirers are his second wife, Florence (right), and her sister Cora.

 Northern California Garden Scene